aurelion314/foosbot/README.md

    - Speakers (optional)

-**The service is currently live at 2 offices.
-If you would like to purchase the service for your business, please email me at aurelion314@gmail.com**
+**If you would like to make use of the service, feel free to email me at aurelion314@gmail.com**

 ### Table Kiosk/Display
 ![Kiosk](pics/foos_kiosk.jpg)